Skip to content

 mysql> CALL mysql.rds_set_external_master ( 'rds-endpoint' , 3306 , 'repl_user' , 'password123' , 'mysql-bin.000012' , 123 , 0 );

 Note: Replace rds-endpoint with the DB instance endpoint for SOURCE-EU.
 Replace repl_user and password123 with the user name and password that you created.
 Use the Relay_Master_Log_File and Exec_Master_Log_Pos values to set up replication with the mysql.rds_set_external_master procedure.
-If SOURCE-EU is publicly accessible and NEW-RR-EN is set to "private", then use the private IP address of SOURCE-EU instead of rds-endpoint.
+If SOURCE-EU is publicly accessible and NEW-RR-EN is set to private, then use the private IP address of SOURCE-EU instead of rds-endpoint.

-4. From NEW-RR-EN, start replication:
+4. From NEW-RR-EN, run the following command to start replication:

 mysql > CALL mysql.rds_start_replication;